What is Bridgeway Academy?

-Is there a BEFORE or AFTERCARE or a Latchkey program?
+Is there a Before/After Care or a Latchkey program?

-Bridgeway Academy currently offers a BEFORE CARE and AFTER CARE program daily from 8:00-8:45 and 3:00-5:30 PM for an additional cost.
+Yes.
+Bridgeway Academy currently offers a Before Care and After Care program daily beginning at 8:00am and ending at 5:30 PM for an additional cost.
 Please click here to find out more information.

 Does Bridgeway Academy encourage/schedule naps?

 No, however, if a family feels that naps are an important part of their child’s schedule, we can provide a cot in the child’s classroom.
 Most of our students do not nap (even 28-month-olds!) as they are so busy learning and working with teachers.
 Many students will fall asleep on the drive home!

 My child already attends school or has a home program somewhere else.
 Can I still access private therapies at Bridgeway Academy?